-- (1) Required to submit a Planned Unit Development application (2.2.2 & 2.2.4) - (2) Must meet Use Zone Site Development Standards and conditions - (3) Units may be rented on a temporary basis but not as an open-ended monthly apartment. - (4) A Motel unit is for temporary accommodation.
+- 1) Required to submit a Planned Unit Development application (2.2.2 & 2.2.4.) - 2) Must meet Use Zone Site Development Standards and conditions. - 3) The Motel must be approved by the Government of Newfoundland and Labrador. - 4) Units may be rented on a temporary basis but not as an open-ended monthly apartment. - 5) A Motel unit is for temporary accommodation.
 The unit is not a place of residence or dwelling.
-No individual can abide in the units in a particular Motel for more than three months out of every calendar year. - (5) The Motel shall contain a lobby with a front desk and office, along with a maintenance, housekeeping, and laundry room(s) large enough to accommodate the needs of the commercial-residence.

-- (6) Housekeeping services including cleaning, provision of clean linen and towels (daily or weekly) will be provided. - (7) Exterior access to units can be provided as long as access to each unit is from a common parking lot on the site, - (8) Units will not have individual driveways to the street.
-Parking will be provided in a parking lot with parking spaces and aisles, and access for the overall parking lot to the street. - (9) The Motel will have an overall cohesive design including a prominent lobby, pleasant appearance from the street, clear parking lot street entrance and design with a dust free surface, and landscaping (trees, shrubs, lawn) in setbacks and open areas. - (10) There will not be separate utility connections or utility billing or addressing for individual rooms
+No individual can abide in the units in a particular Motel for more than three months out of every calendar year. - 6) Housekeeping services including cleaning, provision of clean linen and towels (daily or weekly) shall be provided. - 7) Access to units may be through or associated with a clearly defined lobby or exterior access to units can be provided as long as access to each unit is from a common parking lot on the site, - 8) Units shall not have individual driveways to the street.
+Parking shall be provided in a parking lot with parking spaces and aisles and access for the overall parking lot to the street. - 9) The Motel shall have an overall cohesive design including a prominent lobby, pleasant appearance from the street, clear parking lot street entrance and design with a dust free surface, and landscaping (trees, shrubs, lawn) in setbacks and open areas. - 10) There shall not be separate utility connections or utility billing or addressing for individual rooms.